FEHB & Medicare Advantage

 Where are these plans available?

-The Aetna Advantage, GEHA High and Standard, NALC High, APWU High, MHBP Standard, and SAMBA High and Standard MA plans are available nationwide to all retirees.
-Rural Carrier and Compass Rose are also available nationwide but have enrollment restrictions.
+The Aetna Advantage, GEHA High and Standard, Compass Rose High, NALC High, APWU High, MHBP Standard, and SAMBA High and Standard MA plans are available nationwide to all retirees.
+Rural Carrier is available only in PSHB and has enrollment restrictions.
 Kaiser plans are available in the Washington, D.C. area, Atlanta, GA area, Denver, CO area, Northern CA, Southern CA, Fresno, CA area, and in the states of Washington, Hawaii, and parts of Oregon and Idaho.
 United Choice plans are available in almost half of the U.S.

 How do I enroll?